jribben/EECS351_Group15/README.md

 ## Running the Code (DEMO)
 The project demo is split into 3 parts...

-1. Plot Creation for Analysis
+1. Plot Creation for Filter Analysis
 2. Data Creation (Augmentation, Filtering, Audio Feature Extraction, Formatting)
 3. Classifier Training and Selection
 4. Classifier Testing

-**Plot Creation for Analysis**
+**Plot Creation for Filter Analysis**
-1. Open demo3.m and run(?? minutes to run)
+1. Open demo3.m and run(1 minute to run)
-2. ?? number of plots will display. a brief description is listed below
+2. Three plots will display. a brief description is listed below
-3. Figure 1:
+3. Figure 1: Spectrograms for unfiltered, 5kHz High Pass, 2Khz High Pass
-4. Figure 2:
+4. Figure 2: Spectrograms for targeted moving average
-5. ...
+5. Figure 3: Visual of Weiner filter application

 **Data Creation**
 1. Open demo1.m and run (2-3 minutes to run)